George Simons

 Follow these steps to respond and defend yourself against the lawsuit:

-If you'd like some help, Solosuit's easy online services can take care of everything in just 20 minutes.
+Consider reaching out to settle the debt before going to court.
+If you'd like some help, Solosuit's easy online services can take care of everything in a matter of minutes.

 We hope this gives you a better idea of how to move forward, as well as a little peace of mind when it comes to dealing with a debt collection lawsuit in Indiana.
 Good Luck!